-If you inherit commercial property and you don’t own a business or don’t plan on starting a business, you could also rent this property out!
-There are plenty of business owners in Baton Rouge looking for a new place to run their business, especially if the property is in a prime location with plenty of traffic.
-These properties tend to have a pretty nice return.
+If you inherit commercial property and you don’t own a business or don’t plan on starting a business, you could also lease the property.
+There are many business owners in Baton Rouge looking for a new place to run their business, especially if the property is in a prime location with plenty of traffic.
+Commercial properties can have a solid return and require less maintenance than residential.

 You Could Sell The Property